 ADDITIONS: Since I wrote this post, I have had the pleasure of trying a few new fast-casual restaurants.
 Here are the additions that made the list:

 11. Five on Black: I had the opportunity to try this delicious fast-casual Brazilian restaurant in Denver, Boulder and several Montana locations too.
-Delicious and dedicated gluten-free.
+Almost everything on the menu at this fast casual restaurant is gluten-free and pretty darn good too.
 (Read my review here.)

-12. Uncle Maddio’s: A fun build-your-own pizza place – I was surprised how they cleaned the prep area and pulled from fresh, untouched ingredients to make my pizza pie gluten-free.
+12. Uncle Maddio’s: This is a fun build-your-own pizza place.
+I was surprised how they cleaned the prep area when I told them I was gluten-free – and they pulled from fresh, untouched ingredients to make my pizza as well as put my pizza on a sheet so it didn’t touch the oven surface – nice!
 (Read my review here.)

 13. Larkburger: A fresh ingredient burger joint that definitely knows how to do gluten-free.
-Oh, and you can eat the fries!
+Oh, and you can eat the fries – nuff said!
 (Read my review here.)

 So there you have it, my top 10 gluten-free fast food restaurants and gluten-free fast casual restaurants.

 Remember, this information can change at any time, so it’s important to check a restaurant’s menu and confirm nutrition/allergen information with staff when placing your order.